 You could be entitled to financial compensation if you were injured on a casino property because of the establishment’s negligence.
 At Rosenfeld Injury Lawyers, LLC, our casino injury attorneys help victims of slip and fall accidents, staff abuse, nightclub injuries, violent crime, and other casino mishaps recover fair compensation for their damages.

-Contact our premises liability lawyers at (888) 424-5757 for a free case evaluation to learn more about your legal options.
+Contact our casino accident lawyers at (888) 424-5757 for a free case evaluation to learn more about your legal options.

 What is Premises Liability?